 Your application should include:

-- Form E108 – Application for a licence to transport explosives (PDF, 868KB)
+- Form E208 – Application for a licence to transport explosives

-- supporting documents (according to the form's checklist).
+- supporting documents (according to the required documentation on the application form).

 Fees and payment options

 Licence fees can only be paid via credit card (BPOINT) following submission of the online form.
 Read more about payment of licence fees.

 |Licence class||Licence fee and period|

 |Licence to transport explosives||

 Licence holders must comply with the terms of their licence, as well as the following codes of practice: